 While there are a lot of discussions about good analytics, how do we recognize bad analytics?
-Bad analytics is about more than not having good insights.
+Bad analytics is more than not having good insights.
+Bad analytics is present when our work doesn’t support evidence-based and data-driven decision-making (3DM) for improved business performance.
 So, unless one can identify bad analytics within a company, it cannot be prevented.
-Here are 11 key characteristics of bad analytics.
+Here are 11 key characteristics of bad analytics..

 1. Fundamentally, analytics is defined as using data to answer business questions so as to derive insights.
 If the insights derived do not answer the questions, the insights have NOT clearly addressed the business objectives, i.e., the problem or the opportunity.

 2. Bad analytics will have insights prone to bias.
 Bias is a tendency, inclination, or prejudice towards or against something or someone.
 Biases are often based on stereotypes and result in poor decisions as the insights get skewed in a certain direction.
 Against this backdrop, the insights derived from analytics can be biased for the following key reasons

 - Confirmation Bias: A confirmation bias involves insights that confirm previously existing beliefs or findings or hypotheses.
 Confirmation bias is presenting insights, or the question itself, in a manner one wants to see, rather than objectively deriving the insights.
 This type of bias usually happens when the analytics team is not very close to the business problem or the opportunity.
 Instead of challenging pre-existing insights or beliefs, the team prefers to play it safe by accepting the status quo.